 Enjoy a barbecue in the middle of nature

 Whether you´re with family or friends, Peñas de Aya includes some designated spots for barbecues.
-After hiking with friends, we had a great meal followed by a pleasant afternoon just taking it easy, chatting and playing guitar.
+After this hike with friends, we had a great meal followed by a pleasant afternoon just taking it easy, chatting and playing guitar.
 The location where we had lunch was next to the Gorostardi parking.

 For more information on the area in Peñas de Aya , you can browse these webs: